Maryse Mizanin: Personal life

 Ouellet is a native speaker of French, fluent in English, and she is able to read Spanish, although she cannot speak it.
 Ouellet has a tattoo of her late father's name, Guy, on her left wrist.
 She has a degree in business administration, and holds a black belt in Kyokushin Karate.
 Her favorite actress is Scarlett Johansson, her favorite bands are Simple Plan and Nickelback, and she loves techno music.
 Ouellet is vegetarian.

 She was inspired to become a professional wrestler by Lita.
 She cites Lita and Victoria as her dream opponents.

 In 2013, Ouellet got engaged to longtime boyfriend and fellow wrestler Mike Mizanin, better known by his ring name, The Miz.
 The two were married in The Bahamas on February 20, 2014.

 On March 27, 2018, Maryse gave birth to their first child, a daughter named Monroe Sky Mizanin.

-During Elimination Chamber on February 17, 2019, the couple announced they are expecting their second child, due in September.
+During Elimination Chamber on February 17, 2019, the couple announced they were expecting their second child.
 Their daughter Madison Jade Mizanin was born on September 20, 2019.

 On June 27, 2018, Ouellet officially became an American citizen.
-The couple resides in Thousand Oaks, California as of 2019.
+The couple resides in Thousand Oaks, California, as of 2019.

+On February 10, 2024, Maryse announced she had been diagnosed with ovarian serous borderline tumors and would be undergoing a complete hysterectomy.